aksonov/react-native-router-flux/README.md

 ```

 ## Drawer (side menu) integration
 Example of Drawer custom renderer based on react-native-drawer.
-Note that you have to include drawer to static contextTypes of your NavBar to enable show/hide/toggle side menu:
+Note that the build-in NavBar component supports toggling of drawer.
+The Drawer implementation just needs to have a function: toggle();

 ```javascript
 import React from 'react-native';